Our online world is becoming increasingly visual and increasingly automated, and marketers are responding accordingly.

 As more and more AR development tools become available to the masses, like Apple’s ARKit, expect to see even smaller businesses experimenting with AR-enhanced marketing campaigns.

-2. Visual search will change how customers learn about your business
+2. Visual search is changing how customers learn about your business

 Search technology is finally catching up to users’ demand for a search engine that accommodates both text and image queries.
 These advances in visual search will change where and how customers encounter your business and its products, and marketers will have to be ready.